-Dr. Charles Beck, a well-respected orthopedic surgeon, recently issued a warning that a commonly used device designed to reduce pain after surgery is potentially dangerous when used in the shoulder joint space.
+Dr. Charles Beck, a well-respected orthopedic surgeon, recently issued a warning that a commonly used device, pain pumps, designed to reduce pain after surgery is potentially dangerous when used in the shoulder joint space.
 The devices, manufactured by Stryker Corporation, I-Flow Inc. and other companies, deliver high concentrations of pain medication directly to a surgical site.
 According to the recently published article co-authored by Dr. Beck, they can cause permanent and debilitating damage to the shoulder.
 In discussing the matter, Dr. Beck stated:

 These devices have been used on thousands of patients nationwide, and based on our findings, hundreds appear to be at risk for this complication which results in severe pain, debilitating stiffness and eventual joint replacement surgery for many of those affected.
 We sent the results of our study to the manufacturers more than two years ago, but their response has so far been minimal to non-existent.
 It is time to get the word out and stop these devices from ruining any more lives.